YagoLopez/angular-jwt-auth-demo/README.md

   - `<angular-jwt-auth-alert><angular-jwt-auth-alert/>`
 - **Dashboard Component**
   - Demo component
-  - Define a route and point your router to this component to use it.
+  - Define a route and point your router to this component.
 For example: `{route: '/dashboard', component: DashboardComponent}`